 - Difficulty recognizing faces.

-- Gradual increase in the haziness of your overall vision.
+- A gradual increase in the haziness of your overall vision.

-- Blurred or blind spot in the center of your visual field combined with a profound drop in the sharpness (acuity) of your central vision.
+- A blurred or blind spot in the center of your visual field combined with a profound drop in the sharpness (acuity) of your central vision.

 Macular degeneration doesn’t necessarily affect both eyes equally.
 One eye might remain fine for years while the other is beginning to experience problems.
 The better eye may compensate for the weaker one, affecting your ability to notice any change and underscoring the need for your annual eye health exam.
 When the condition develops in both eyes it will negatively impact your vision and lifestyle, and it eventually does develop in both eyes in most cases.